dmoisset/s5/rules/environment.md

 :five:A fall from a great height is one of the most common hazards facing an adventurer.
 At the end of a fall, a creature takes 1d6 bludgeoning damage for every 10 feet it fell, to a maximum of 20d6.
 The creature lands prone, unless it avoids taking damage from the fall.

 For environments with high or low gravity, double or halve the damage amounts, respectively.
-Falling in extreme gravit deals as least triple the listed damage, and potentially even more.
+Falling in extreme gravity deals as least triple the listed damage, and potentially even more.

 ##  Space